NeerajKondalkar/DMBI_project/README.md

 TE-IT-A

 Group Members :
+1. Sushil Kadam     - 25
-1. Shubham Kamble   - 26
+2. Shubham Kamble   - 26
-2. Prashant Kolte   - 31
+3. Prashant Kolte   - 31
-3. Neeraj Kondalkar - 32
+4. Neeraj Kondalkar - 32

 Project Title : Prediction of the ratings of an app in Google Play Store.